tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

 first with the original Hindi LSTM model copied for Bihari, second with the checkpoint model created by replacing top layer and third with the Bihari model created from the above checkpoint.

-Results of 2 and 3 should be the same and be an improvement over 1.
+Results of second and 3third lstmeval should be the same.
+Hopefully they are an improvement over the original.